CtrlK

 Progressive Disclosure

 The skill references three language-specific implementation files (JS, Python, Rust) and cross-references related skills by name, which is good structure.
-However, no bundle files were provided to verify these references exist, and the 'Pattern Boundaries' section references other skills without linking to them.
+However, no bundle files were provided, so the references can't be verified.
+The 'Pattern Boundaries' section effectively serves as navigation to related skills.
 The inline content could be tighter with more deferred to references.

 2 / 3